Gulen Municipality: Sellevåg Wooden Shoe Factory

 Wooden shoes were produced in Sellevåg from 1899 to 1975.
 The factory was powered by water in the Sellevåg Lake.
 The wooden shoe factory is still there with all its production equipment intact.
 A guided tour with demonstration can be arranged on request.

 Trondheim Post-Road

-The historic mail route from Bergen and Trondheim, The post-road goes through the municipalities of Fjaler, Hyllestad and Gulen.
+The historic mail route from Bergen and Trondheim, The post-road goes through Fjaler Municipality, Hyllestad Municipality and Gulen Municipality.
 Built between 1801 and 1806, it passes over many beautiful stone bridges.